Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 ![app-screen-1](./assets/app-screen-playlist-1.png)

 We now have a rendered view of our application.
-But what if we want to click on each of these list items and want to render a view for each of the individual song in the playlist with a video embedded from the Youtube.
+But what if we want to click on each of these list items and want to render a view for each of the individual songs in the playlist with a video embedded from Youtube.

 We currently don't have any functionality for the same.
-This is where page paths in Next.js come into picture.
+This is where page paths in Next.js come into the picture.
 Let us dive a little deeper and understand what that means.

 ## Dynamic Routes in Next.js

 Next.js can help us create pages with dynamic routes.
-For example, if we want to create a file for each of the songs in our playlist we can create a file called 'pages/songs/[id].js' to show a single song based on it's 'id'.
+For example, if we want to create a file for each of the songs in our playlist we can create a file called 'pages/songs/[id].js' to show a single song based on its 'id'.
 This will allow us to show an individual song with `id: 1` when we access the route 'songs/1'.

 Now let us create a file `[id].js` inside the folder called songs.
 The file will have the following content: